mackorone/mackorone.github.io/_posts/2019-07-17-running-upright-relieves-cramps.md

 ---

-A few friends and I are running the second half of the San Francisco Marathon on Saturday, July 27th.
+A few friends and I are running the second half of the San Francisco Marathon on Sunday, July 28th.
 I've been pretty good about following a ten week training schedule - haven't missed a day so far.
 (This is in stark contrast with half marathon I ran two years ago, for which I was woefully unprepared.)